kynogree/GreenPortfolio/pages/about.md

 {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

 ## About the Collection
 Kylee Green is an artist living in Bloomington, Indiana.
 This page documents her work across multiple forms of media.
+Kylee graduated from the Individualized Major Program in May with a degree in Comic Book Design and Culture.
+She is currently working on an accelerated master’s program in library science.
+Kylee founded a comic book club during her time as an undergrad.

 ## Series